surniaulula/wpsso/readme.txt

 * Includes author, co-author / contributor and publisher markup for Facebook, Pinterest and Google.
 * Includes WordPress tags as hashtags (including a configurable maximum).
 * Includes a Google / SEO description meta tag (if an SEO plugin is not detected).
-* Includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite Site Name</a> in schema.org JSON-LD format for Google Search and their <em>Knowledge Graph</em></a>.
+* Includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author / Person and publisher / Organization social profiles</a>, Organization logo and WebSite markup for Google Search and their <em>Knowledge Graph</em>.
-* Configurable website / business social accounts for JSON-LD markup:
+* Configurable website / business social accounts for social profile Schema markup:
 	* Facebook Business Page URL
 	* Google+ Business Page URL
 	* Pinterest Company Page URL